gl1tterbomb/gl1tterbomb/README.md

 ★. - thinks Doubles? hmm..
 I don’t really mind.
 I love to meet doubles ^

 ★- I do also multi/crossover/rarepairs; I enjoy people yapping about their ships and AU. interesting or not.
 I still won't judge, and I'll respect it.
-Whatever it is AU, serious/silly ships, crossovers, headcanons, etc. I FW OC/canon and selfshippers :D Here's my ships if u dont like then thats fine! [ships](https://ang3lcake.straw.page/hobbies)
+Whatever it is AU, serious/silly ships, crossovers, headcanons, etc. I FW OC/canon and selfshippers :D Here are my favorite ships.
+If u don't like them, then that's fine! [ships](https://ang3lcake.straw.page/hobbies)

 ★ - I like to yap bout my interests.
 If you get tired of it, please let me know👍.
 I like green lantern and flash